vivianblanco-tech/device-flow/docs/SETUP.md

 # Development Environment Setup Guide

-This guide will help you set up your development environment for the Laptop Tracking System.
+This guide will help you set up your development environment for Align.

 ## Prerequisites Installation